MacPenguin

 1. Do I need to repartition my harddisk?

-Maybe.
-If you have only one drive, then yes.
-Otherwise, if you have an external drive, maybe not.
-In either case, you *need* at least one partition devoted to Linux someplace.
-(Two if you need swap.)
-If you have Ethernet and want to boot your machine NFS-as-root, you won't need to repartition, but you will need to install things elsewhere.
+You need at least one spare partition on which to install.
+Two partitions if you need swap.
+A spare external drive is ideal.
+If you have Ethernet and want to boot your machine NFS-as-root, you won't need to repartition, but you will need an NFS server with Linux/m68k installed under an NFS export.

 2. How do I repartition my harddisk?